kubewarden/docs/docs/writing-policies/go/02-scaffold.md

 This tutorial covers creating a policy that validates the labels of Pod objects.

-The policy is to reject all Pods that use one or more labels on the deny list.
+The policy is to reject all Pods that use one or more labels on the deny-list.
 The policy also validates certain labels using a regular expression provided by the user.

-To summarize, the policy settings will look like that:
+To summarize, the policy settings should look like this:

 ```yaml
 # List of labels that cannot be used